Tetrachloroethylene: Nitration

-The preparation of this crystalline solid compound from Tetrachloroethylene and nitrogen tetroxide was first described by Hermann Kolbe in 1869.
+The preparation of this crystalline solid compound from tetrachloroethylene and nitrogen tetroxide was first described by Hermann Kolbe in 1869.

 Thermal decomposition

-Tetrachloroethylene begins to thermally decompose at 400 °C, decomposition accelerates around 600 °C, and completely decomposes at 800 °C. Organic decomposition products identified were trichlorobutene, 1,3-dichloro-2-propanone, tetrachlorobutadiene, dichlorocyclopentane, dichloropentene, methyl trichloroacetate, tetrachloroacetone, tetrachloropropene, trichlorocyclopentane, trichloropentene, hexachloroethane, pentachloropropene, hexachloropropene, hexachlorobutadiene.
+Thermal decomposition of tetrachloroethylene begins at 400 C, accelerates around 600 C, and is complete at 800 C. A large number of decomposition products are produced.

 Health and safety

 The main routes of exposure to tetrachloroethylene are by inhalation, and potentially by ingestion or exposure to eyes and the skin.
 Systemic effects of exposure may include depression of brain function, although with substantial acute exposure, there is risk of depressed breathing, coma or death.

-The largest industrial groups exposed to tetrachloroethylene include laundry and dry cleaning occupations, metalworking, metal degreasing or forging workers, and people who fabricate products from metal.
+The largest industrial groups exposed to tetrachloroethylene include laundry and dry cleaning occupations, metalworking, metal degreasing or forging workers.

 Tetrachloroethylene is generally classified as a toxin, a human health hazard, and an environmental hazard.
 In 2020, the United States Environmental Protection Agency stated that "tetrachloroethylene exposure may harm the nervous system, liver, kidneys, and reproductive system, and may be harmful to unborn children", and reported that numerous toxicology agencies regard it as a carcinogen, including the UK Health Security Agency.

 Reports of human injury are not well-documented, despite its wide usage in dry cleaning and degreasing, and because rigorous research of exposure conditions and the associated risks is limited.
 Although limited by its low volatility, tetrachloroethylene has potent anaesthetic effects upon inhalation.
 The risk depends on whether exposure is over minutes, hours or years.

 Despite its advantages for dry cleaning and metal degreasing, cancer research and government environmental agencies have called for replacement of tetrachloroethylene from widespread commercial use.
 Attempts to reduce exposure and health risks have been adopted in the dry cleaning and laundry industries by introducing closed machinery systems to minimize vapor escape and optimize recycling.